All Episodes

 And then Ukraine, of course, said it struck more Russian ammunition plant, an oil terminal, and a weapons depot.

-And here's what you don't hear.
+And here's what you don't hear: number of human casualties.

 Have you noticed that?

-That the Ukraine war, this major World War III, people want to call it, and we don't talk about casualties?
+That the Ukraine war, this major World War III, people want to call it, and we don't talk about casualties.

 And I think the reason is there are not that many.

-And that all the real work is being done by the drones taken out big infrastructure and facilities.
+It's like a handful per day, and that all the real work is being done by the drones taking out big infrastructure and facilities.

 I think it's turned into the drone, the robot energy war.

-It's sort of an energy war and it's sort of a robot war, but it's a robot energy war because the robots will mostly be attacking other robots and energy projects.
+It's sort of an energy war and it's sort of a robot war, but it's a robot-energy war because the robots will mostly be attacking other robots and energy projects.

-So it's a robot energy war.
+So it's a robot-energy war.

 So Ukraine, just the little country of Ukraine, knows how to make 80 different kinds of drones.